Sujuwa/challenge/README.md

 Population Search
 =================
 A simple tool to search Finnish towns and their population.
-Project is unfinished on purpose and the intentions is for developers to fork the project and complete it.
+Project is unfinished on purpose and the intention is for developers to fork the project and complete it.

 Tools in use
 ------------
 * Symfony 2
 * Composer package management
 * Git version control

 Goals
 -----

-Fork this repository and implement the features below.
+Fork this repository and implement the required features.
 The project basics and some initial routes are already implemented.
 The task is to search data from a .txt file and show it.
 The file has the following format:

     zip code;town;population